-When disaster strikes, the American Red Cross Disaster Service operates like a huge mobile warehouse, setting up, on a moment's notice, locations for receiving and storing thousands of pallets of food, supplies and equipment, and efficiently distributing those supplies to disaster victims.
-These operations often take place under extreme conditions: heavy storms, power and telephone outages, continuing floods and other logistical difficulties posed by the preceding destruction.
-Field houses for relief operations must be swiftly set up and often moved during the course of the operation.
-When relief needs have been met, they must be shut down quickly and the equipment made ready for immediate deployment to a new disaster site.
-Voice and data communications are critical to the Red Cross operations and wireless solutions are a natural choice.
+When disaster strikes, the American Red Cross Disaster Service operates like a huge mobile warehouse, setting up, on a moment's notice, locations for receiving and storing thousands of pallets of food, supplies and equipment, and e:fficiently distributing those supplies to disaster victims.
+These operations often take place under extreme conditions: heavy storms, power and telephone outages, eontinuing floods and other logistical di:fficulties posed by the preceding destruction, Field houses for relief operations must be swiftly set up and often moved during the course ofthe operation, When relief needs have been met, they must be shut down quickly and the equipment made ready for immediate deployment to a new disaster site.
+Voice and data communications are critical to the Red Cross operations and wireless solutions are a natura! choice.

-Prior to adopting a wireless application, the American Red Cross used paper-based inventory systems.
-Richard Hoffman, senior systems programmer with the American Red Cross National Headquarters, said recent disasters demonstrated the need for a high capacity, automated system the primary requirements for the new system were mobility, reliability, ease-of-use by staff and volunteer workers, and the ability to provide six to eight hours of continuous battery operation in the event of a power failure.
-Secondary requirements included tight tracking of accounting and traceability records of materials and donated goods used during the operation, in order to meet IRS tracking requirements.
-The system tracks everything from perishables and water to equipment such as fax machines, cellular phones and tables and chairs.
-The system also maintains warehouse data and transmits that data to a central logistics database at the local disaster operational headquarters.
-(The Red Cross central logistics database enables it to provide a current inventory of all relief material on hand for the entire operation.).
+Prior to adopting a wireless application, the American Red Cross used paper-based inventory systems, Richard Ho:ffinan, senior systems programmer with the American Red Cross National Headquarters, said recent disasters demonstrated the need for a high capacity, automated system the primary requirements for the new system were mobility, reliability, ease-of-use by staff and volunteer workers, and the ability to provide six to eight hours of continuous battery operation in the event of a power failure, Secondary requirements included tight tracking of accounting and traceability records of materials and donated goods used during the operation, in order to meet IRS tracking requirements.
+The system tracks everything from perishables and water to equipment such as fax machines, cellular phones and tables and chairs, The system also maintains warehouse data and transmits that data to a central logistics database at rbe local disaster operational headquarters.
+(The Red Cross central logistics database enables it to provide a current inventory of all relief material on hand for the entire operation.), buildings across the Carnegie Mellon campus.
+The combination of networks gives high-speed access to any user with a portable computer and a wireless LAN card from any building covered by access points.
+In addition, a low-bandwidth wide area network that covers the greater Pittsburgh area provides researchers and others with off-campus wireless access to campus networks, Campus network services include e-mail and file transfer, access to audio and image data, access to the library and other databases, and full Internet access,